Welcome to 2023 Open Enrollment!

 Open enrollment runs Oct.
 10-28, 2022 with changes effective Jan.
 1, 2023.

 Open enrollment is the time of year to ensure current elections best meet the needs of you and your family.
-In addition to reviewing your benefits, consider other items such as verifying your beneficiaries or contributing to your retirement savings.
+In addition to reviewing your benefits, consider other items such as verifying your beneficiaries or increasing your contributions to your retirement savings.

 - Employees can complete the Tobacco Cessation counseling requirement before annual enrollment to receive the $60 tobacco wellness credit.
-For more information and instructions, see the links under the State Health Plan heading.
+For more information and instructions, see the links under the State Health Plan heading below.

 State Health Plan

-The State Health Plan will maintain its current premium rates for the 2021 plan.
-As in prior years, all permanent employees must enroll in the 80/20 plan if you do not want to remain in the 70/30 plan for the 2021 plan year.
+The State Health Plan will maintain its current premium rates for the 2023 plan year.
+As in prior years, all permanent employees must enroll in the Enhanced (80/20) plan if you do not want to remain in the Base (70/30) plan for the 2023 plan year.

-In addition to no rate change for 2021, the Health Plan is enhancing benefits to help reduce co-pays and other out of pocket expenses for medical and prescription drug services.
-Click on the following links for more information about plan benefits, opportunities to attend online enrollment meetings, and to complete the Tobacco Cessation program notification for tobacco users to receive the $60 tobacco wellness credit.
+Click on the links below for more information about plan benefits, opportunities to attend online enrollment meetings, and Tobacco Attestation Information to receive the $60 tobacco wellness credit.

 - Tobacco Users – Tobacco Cessation Wellness Credit Information

 NCFlex will maintain its current benefit offerings for the 2023 plan year; however, some plans have been enhanced and others may have experienced rate changes.
 If you do not enroll for the first time or make a plan change, your current benefits will roll over, except for the Flexible Spending Accounts (health care, limited purpose health care, and dependent care), which require re-enrollment.
 For the 2023 plan year, the Healthcare Flexible Spending Account (FSA) annual limit is $2,850 with a $570 rollover balance.